 Venous insufficiency, also called venous reflux, is the underlying condition that causes varicose veins.

 The normal function of veins is to push poorly oxygenated blood back toward the heart through a series of one-way valves.
 Sometimes, these valves don’t function properly, so not all of the blood makes its way back to the heart.
 Just as in acid reflux, where the stomach acids back-flow and leak into the esophagus due to relaxation of the esophageal muscles; with venous reflux, the valves are not strong enough to push all of the blood back up to the heart.
-This causes the blood to collect or pool in the vessel This increased venous pressure causes the vein to engorge; becoming swollen, painful, and unsightly.
+This causes the blood to collect or pool in the vein, leading to an increase in venous blood pressure.
+This increased venous pressure causes the vein to engorge; becoming swollen, painful, and unsightly.

 Venous insufficiency can affect anyone, regardless of age, gender, activity level or medical history.
 There are however, some predisposing factors that do increase your risk of developing the condition.
 You are more likely to develop venous insufficiency if you:

 - Are a female over the age of 50

 - Have a family history of the condition

 - Are overweight or obese